steinerML/OpenCV-Read-Video-File/README.md

 ## Test Video used:
-Below the video we used to execute the aforementioned functions:
+Below the video I used to execute the aforementioned functions:

 ![Source Image](https://learnopencv.com/wp-content/uploads/2021/05/image.gif)